PRETgroup/easy-rte/README.md

 Once run, this will tell you `VERIFICATION SUCCESSFUL`, i.e. this policy can not enter a violation state.

 ### Using EBMC on AB5

+Remember to install EBMC from https://www.cprover.org/ebmc/

+Short command: You can run EBMC automatically on build of a Verilog Enforcer with the command `make verilog_enf run_ebmc PROJECT=ab5`.

+For more details:

 You can also compile ab5 to Verilog by using `make verilog_enf PROJECT=ab5`.